Skip to content

 • Use ACID principles for agent state: atomic commits, consistency verification, concurrency isolation, durable critical knowledge.

 • Knowledge decay is the biggest enemy.
-Documentation out of sync with code is more dangerous than no documentation.
+Documentation out of sync with code is more dangerous than no documentation — it sends the agent in the wrong direction while they think they're right.

 Further Reading